yixuy/1724Project/README.md

 ### Leave Chat Room
 If you want to leave the current chat room, simply click the "Leave Room" button in the top-right corner of the chat box (outside the chat box), and you will be redirected back to the homepage.
 - From there, you can choose to create a new room or join another room.

+![](images/leave-room-click-update.png)

 - If you no longer wish to chat, just click the "Sign Out" button to exit the chat app.

-![](images/leave-room-click-update.png)
 ![](images/leave-room-update.png)

 ### User Status
-User status will vary depending on the situation:
+User status will vary depending on the situation.
 - When a user leaves the current room, their status will update to "Leave", allowing other users in the room to see that they have exited.

 ![](images/user-status-update.png)